 Many first-time parents could be at risk of making a serious mistake.
 After months of preparation, mom and dad often cannot wait to bring their new baby home for the very first time, place him or her in the crib, turn out the light and pray for sleep.

-September is Infant Mortality Awareness Month, a serious issue that has impacted more than 450 families in Forsyth County the last 10 years.
-That’s why Novant Health is partnering with the Forsyth County Infant Mortality Reduction Coalition to launch the ABCs of Safe Sleep campaign, a program developed by the American Academy of Pediatrics (AAP).
+That’s why Novant Health supports the ABCs of Safe Sleep campaign, a program developed by the American Academy of Pediatrics (AAP).

-“To reduce the risk of SIDS in our community, it is important that we not only educate parents on the importance of safe sleep, but also make sure the baby’s entire care team understands how they can protect their loved one from harm,” said Pam Oliver, MD, executive vice president of Novant Health and president of Novant Health Physician Network.
+“To reduce the risk of SIDS in our community, it is important that we not only educate parents on the importance of safe sleep, but also make sure the baby’s entire care team understands how they can protect their loved one from harm,” said Dr. Pam Oliver, executive vice president and chief medical officer of Novant Health.

 What are the ABCs of safe sleep?